Global manufacturers go local in cost-wary India

 Car makers have been localising their products for years, sourcing materials and making cheap, India-tailored vehicles.
 India-made cars from companies such as Ford or South Korea's Hyundai which poured billions of dollars into India in the 1990s now command 75 percent of the market.

-By comparison, foreign truckmakers have less than 10 percent of India's domestic market, while overseas manufacturers of substations - a market targeted by local units of Germany's Siemens AG and Swedish-Swiss rival ABB Ltd - have just over 20 percent of the local market.
+By comparison, foreign truckmakers have less than 10 percent of domestic market, while overseas manufacturers of substations - a market targeted by local units of Germany's Siemens AG (SIEGn.DE) and Swedish-Swiss rival ABB Ltd ABBN.VX - have just over 20 percent of the local market.

 European manufacturers of heavy-duty equipment ranging from haulage trucks to power systems and machinery are now racing to offer stripped-down, locally sourced and built products.